 Te Aupounamu Māori Screen Excellence Award has been established alongside Te Rautaki Māori o Te Tumu Whakaata Taonga; the New Zealand Film Commission’s Māori Strategy.
 The annual award is a way of recognising and celebrating members of the Māori filmmaking community who have displayed a high-level contribution and/or achievement in filmmaking.

 The Māori Screen Excellence Award will offer a maximum of a $50,000 grant to one recipient.
-Applications for this award are by nomination through the NZFC application portal by the deadline Monday 2 November.
+Applications for this award are by nomination through the NZFC application portal.
 Anyone can submit a nomination; however, nominees must be Māori and actively participating in the film industry in New Zealand or overseas.

 - The person making the nomination needs to be able to provide